Tangerine-Community/Tangerine/README.md

 # You must edit all of the variables in the "Required to change" section.
 ./install.sh
 ```

+Now visit your Tangerine-server installation at the IP address or hostname of your installation.

 If your server restarts or the container stops, you can later run the `./start.sh` script in the Tangerine-server folder.
 To upgrade your server, run the `./upgrade.sh` script.